TheLeanArt/TheLateDemo/README.md

 ## Thanks

+* nitro2k01 for the optimisations and for helping to fix the colour LUTs
 * calc84maniac for the optimisations
+* ku🐧 for helping to fix the colour LUTs
 * ISSOtm for great optimisation ideas
-* nitro2k01 and ku🐧 for helping to fix the colour LUTs
 * Rangi42 for her endless patience

 ## License